amejiarosario/amejiarosario.github.io/source/_posts/2018-04-23-most-popular-algorithms-time-complexity-every-programmer-should-know-free-online-tutorial-course.md

 This algorithm has a cubic running time: `O(n^3)`.

-**Note:** We could do a more efficient solution but for the purpose of showing an example of a cubic runtime is good enough.
+**Note:** We could do a more efficient solution but did it this way to show an example of a cubic runtime.

 # O(log n) - Logarithmic time